-Structural steels are the most widely used among steels because of their sufficient qualities and comparatively low price.
+Structural steels are the most widely used steels because of their sufficient qualities and comparatively low price.
 This combination makes them useful in different sectors.
 Every year, about 25% of structural steels are used in the construction of buildings.

 Mechanical engineers favour it when building machinery that does not have many special needs like high durability or resistance to heavy loads.

 Sometimes resistance to material wear is important, while maintaining a low weight itself.
 This is the case with forestry and mining equipment, for example.
 It is then advisable to turn to wear-resistant and high-strength steels, like Hardox and Strenx.